donutloop/golang-cheat-sheet/README.md

 ```bash
 go test -race
 ```
-How to separate go tests
+How to separate go tests by build tag

 Mark your _test.go files with [**build constraints**][0]: